 The 2018 season with Santos ended up establishing him.
 Goes played 58 games that year and scored 12 goals.
 However, he also finished with 12 assists, so he caught the attention of European soccer.

 In 2019, Real Madrid bought his contract.
-Similar purchases have happened before, but he lacked the age of majority to comply with international recruitment regulations.
+Similar purchases have happened before, but he wasn’t old enough to comply with international recruitment regulations.

 His two goals against Manchester City in a game as important as this week’s match account for the fact that he’s a natural goal scorer.
 Also, the fact that he has been with the same personal trainer for almost 10 years gives us an indication of the Brazilian’s dedication.